A potential-based construction of the increasing supermartingale coupling: Abstract

 \section{Abstract}

-The increasing supermartingale coupling, introduced by Nutz and Stebegg (Canonical supermartingale couplings, Annals of Probability, 46(6):3351--3398, 2018) is an extreme point of the set of `supermartingale' couplings between two real probability measures in convex-decreasing order.
+The increasing supermartingale coupling, introduced by Nutz and Stebegg (Canonical supermartingale couplings, Ann.
+Probab., 46(6):3351--3398, 2018) is an extreme point of the set of `supermartingale' couplings between two real probability measures in convex-decreasing order.
 In the present paper we provide an explicit construction of a triple of functions, on the graph of which the increasing supermartingale coupling concentrates.
 In particular, we show that the increasing supermartingale coupling can be identified with the left-curtain martingale coupling and the antitone coupling to the left and to the right of a uniquely determined regime-switching point, respectively.

 Our construction is based on the concept of the \textit{shadow} measure.
-We show how to determine the potential of the shadow measure associated to a supermartingale, extending the recent results of Beiglb\"{o}ck et al. (The potential of the shadow measure, arXiv preprint, 2020) obtained in the martingale setting.
+We show how to determine the potential of the shadow measure associated to a supermartingale, extending the recent results of Beiglb\"ock et al. (The potential of the shadow measure, Electron.
+Commun.
+Probab., 27, paper no. 16, 1--12, 2022) obtained in the martingale setting.